Learn how the WebAuthn Signal API enables seamless passkey deletion and metadata updates (user.name, user.displayName) on client-side authenticators.

 The passkey ecosystem is evolving.
 To facilitate change the underlying WebAuthn standard evolves fast.
 New features start often with a technical explainer in GitHub and then evolve into a pull request into the standard when they have been discussed sufficiently.
 Recently, this pull request was added into the standard draft as the WebAuthn Signal API.
 In this article, we will cover:

-At time of updating this blog post in October 2024, the WebAuthn Signal API is only implemented in Chrome 130 as developer test and was formerly known as the Reporting API before being renamed to avoid conflicts with another API of the same name.
+At time of updating this blog post on January 2025, the WebAuthn Signal API is enabled by default since Chrome 132 and was formerly known as the Reporting API before being renamed to avoid conflicts with another API of the same name.

 Recent Articles